kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

   }
 }
 ```

-3. Register a Runtime, with a label that indicates that it was created by the Warehouse administrator.
+3. Register a Runtime with a label that indicates that it was created by the `WAREHOUSE` Administrator.
 ```graphql
 mutation  {
   registerRuntime(in:{name: "warehouse-runtime-1", labels:{owner:"warehouse-admin@mycompany.com"}}) {